 Vision for Chromebooks

 Vision for Chromebooks, by default, restricts student-teacher connectivity via the IP range.
-To lift this restriction and allow monitoring at home, see the Admin Settings tab in the Vision Portal.
+To lift this restriction and allow monitoring at home, see the Admin Policies tab in the Vision Portal.
 Only a user with an Administrator role in the Google Admin Console and access to the Vision Portal for Administrators can make this change.
 Please see section 3.1 of the Admin Guide for instructions on establishing Admin users.

 Vision for Chromebooks, by default, restricts student- teacher connectivity via the IP range.
 This ensures that student-teacher devices connect when they are in the same location.
 The new custom setting in the Vision Portal for Administrators allows Admin level users to lift this restriction and teachers will be able to monitor students when they are not in the same location.
 Please check with your local and state privacy laws before enacting this change.

 By default, Vision will treat everyone as a teacher.
 To grant Vision access to determine if a user is a teacher or an administrator, please follow the steps in 3.1 of our Vision for Chromebooks Admin Guide.